 Australian Sports Museum, Gate 3, Melbourne Cricket Ground

-Requires a ticket to the Australian Sports Museum + booking for WARNE timed entry (free add-on)
+Requires a general admission ticket to the Australian Sports Museum

 He captivated the world with his talent and signature skills, and now fans will have the chance to discover prized items from Shane Warne’s sporting career.